megumiteam/wpbooster-cdn-client/readme.txt

 = Low cost! =

 Paying by prepaid point system, so you will not be charged indefinitely.
-Even when you have a sudden increase access, you won’t be charged more than you already paid.
+Even when you have a sudden increase access, you won’t be charged more than what you already paid for.
 Also, if your site is a general blog site (assuming a PV / 2 ~ 3 million/month), it will cost only several hundred yen per month.

 = Features =